 The stand-up acknowledged having a special connection with the live crowd during his performance.
 He then added a punchline, saying, “Ladies and gentlemen, I ran out of money.”
 “I’m not going to tell you anything.”

 The audience erupted in laughter.
-Goldthwait’s admirers were ecstatic to see his new side, and they flooded his YouTube comment section with favorable feedback.
+Goldthwait’s admirers were ecstatic to see his new side, and they flooded his YouTube comment section with favourable feedback.
 As one user put it, “People, he’s still got it, dammit!
 It’s funnier than ever!”
 Another admirer said, “He’s funnier now than he was back then.
 It’s really good!”

 While watching the film, some viewers reminisced about their childhood.
 As one person put it, “In 1988, he gave a live event at my college in Memphis.
 He was terrific back then, and he still is now.”
 According to another reviewer, “You created one of the most memorable personalities of the 1980s with this.
 Legend.”

-Goldthwait has Worked in over Hundred Movies
+Goldthwait has Worked in over a Hundred Movies

 His professional career began when he was fifteen years old when he and his classmate Tom Kenny collaborated on a comedic project ‘Bobcat and Tomcat.’
 Later, Goldthwait rose to prominence as a solo stand-up comedian, earning a music album, Meat Bob (1988), as well as two TV concert specials, An Evening with Bobcat Goldthwait: Share the Warmth (1987) and Bob Goldthwait – Is He Like That All the Time?
 (1988).